-The flip side is that I’m an Import Broker not your mother; I have a very low tolerance level for people who unrealistically expect they can take risks and nothing bad will ever happen to them, then when things go wrong, think that stomping their feet or shouting really loudly will get them what they want.
-Life sometimes throws us curve balls – if you think like me, and see setbacks as challenges rather than disasters, then you will survive the importing experience with far less grey hairs at the end!
+The flip side is that we’re your import broker, not your mother; we have a very low tolerance level for people who unrealistically expect they can take risks and nothing bad will ever happen to them, then when things go wrong, think that stomping their feet or shouting really loudly will get them what they want.
+Life sometimes throws us curve balls – if you think like us, and see setbacks as challenges rather than disasters, then you will survive the importing experience with far fewer grey hairs at the end!

-Thank your lucky stars that the internet has been invented, because when I first started working as an agent in Japan, it was virtually impossible to send photos over the internet – all the descriptions of cars were done over the phone, and customers never knew what their cars looked like till they saw them in the metal for the first time!
+Thank your lucky stars that the internet has been invented, because when we first started working in Japan in 1999, it was virtually impossible to send photos over the internet.
+All the descriptions of cars were done over the phone, and customers never knew what their cars looked like till they saw them in the metal for the first time!

 A Car Dealer: buys the car, then sells it to you.